Infineon/personalize-optiga-trust/register-s2go/aws-iot.md

 ## 2. Configuring the FreeRTOS Demos

 You can skip the Section "To format your AWS IoT credentials", as the required credentials are already stored on the secure element in the required format.

+Note: As part of this excersise, you need to update two pkcs#11 labels.
+The secure element uses then to understand which certificate and private keys to use for the actual secure communication.
+For this please update these two macroses `pkcs11configLABEL_DEVICE_PRIVATE_KEY_FOR_TLS`, `pkcs11configLABEL_DEVICE_CERTIFICATE_FOR_TLS` from `"0xE0F1"`, `"0xE0E1"` to
+`"0xE0F0"`, `"0xE0E0"` respectively.
+These macroses can be found in `aws_demos/config_files/iot_pkcs11_config.h` file

 ## Appendix.
 Registering OPTIGA™ Trust on AWS IoT